Cleveland railway line: Line guide and services

 Most services stop at all stations to Bowen Hills railway station.
 Service originate from Cleveland, or in the interpeak, Cannon Hill.
 The typical travel time between Cleveland and Brisbane City is approximately 56 minutes (to Central).
-During weekday peak times, a few services run express between Morningside and Manly stations, for faster travel times for commuters working in the Brisbane central business district.
+During weekday peak times, a few services run express between Murarrie and Manly stations, for faster travel times for commuters working in the Brisbane central business district.
 Prior to 2014, an afternoon service on school days only operated express between Cleveland and Buranda stations, stopping only at Thorneside, Manly and Lota.

 Cleveland line services typically continue as Shorncliffe line services.

-Passengers for/from the Beenleigh and Gold Coast lines can change at Park Road; Ipswich, Springfield and Rosewood lines at Roma Street; and Airport, Doomben and Northern lines (see list below) at Central.
+Passengers for/from the Beenleigh and Gold Coast lines can change at Boggo Road (previously known as Park Road); Ipswich, Springfield and Rosewood lines at Roma Street; and Airport, Doomben and Northern lines (see list below) at Central.